Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Introduction

-SA2C and SPPO demonstrate better performance improvements across diverse environments compared to A2C and PPO.
-Notably, both SA2C and SPPO perform well in noisy environments.
-Additionally, SPPO shows consistent performance improvements across various hyperparameters.
-We argue that even though PPO has better sample efficiency than A2C, PPO becomes off-policy after the first epoch, introducing potential noise.
-Also, PPO often leverages advantage normalization to stabilize the learning process by preventing large advantage values from being involved with policy updates.
-In practice, many popular implementations, such as Stable Baselines3 \citep{stable-baselines3}, RL4LMs \citep{ramamurthy2023reinforcement}, TRL \citep{vonwerra2022trl}, and TRLX \citep{havrilla-etal-2023-trlx}, use advantage normalization by default.
-However, this normalization can introduce noise.
-Depending on how the mini-batch is structured, it often changes the advantage signs.
-In the case of MuJoCo tasks, usually over 10\% of samples change signs, and for discrete tasks, over 5\% of samples change signs (see Figure \ref{main_adv_change}).
-Although PPO greatly increases sample efficiency compared to A2C, it also introduces more noise, making SPPO more effective across various hyperparameters than SA2C.
-Additionally, SPPO shows superior performance in RLHF tasks such as IMDB positive sentiment \citep{maas-etal-2011-learning} and TL;DR summarization \citep{volske-etal-2017-tl}.
-The IMDB task involves generating positive sentiment for a given context, and TL;DR is a summarization task where an LLM is required to summarize content.
-We demonstrate SPPO outperforming PPO on reward in both tasks, and SPPO's summarization is significantly better, as measured by win-rate against PPO, judged by GPT-4 Turbo (\verb+gpt-4-turbo-2024-04-09+).
+SA2C and SPPO demonstrate better performance improvements across diverse control tasks compared to A2C and PPO.
+Notably, both SA2C and SPPO perform well in settings with added noise to the reward.
+Additionally, SPPO shows consistent performance improvements across various hyperparameters (Table~\ref{sensitivity_cost}).
+We analyze why SPPO exhibits more robust improvements than SA2C in Section~\ref{why_ppo_better}.
+Furthermore, SPPO shows superior performance to PPO in RLHF tasks, such as IMDB positive sentiment and TL;DR summarization.
+We demonstrate that SPPO outperforms PPO on reward in both tasks, and SPPO's summarization is significantly better, as measured by the win rate judged by GPT-4 Turbo (\verb+gpt-4-turbo-2024-04-09+).

+In summary, our key contributions are: \begin{itemize} \item We propose the symmetric RL loss for A2C and PPO, along with the gradient analysis that aligns with the gradient behavior of robust loss functions used in noisy classification tasks in Section~\ref{main_gradient_analysis}. \item We conduct experiments across various environments and model scales, demonstrating performance improvements to validate the symmetric RL loss for general control tasks and RLHF tasks in Section~\ref{experiment_main}. \item We analyze how PPO can introduce additional confusion in advantage estimates, which justifies using symmetric RL loss (See Section~\ref{why_ppo_better}).
+This shows that SPPO demonstrates consistent improvement across a range of hyperparameters. \end{itemize}